RitikRaj30/Super-Store-Sales-Dashboard-Dashboard-by-using-Power-BI-/README.md

     through visualization and charts.

-3. Actionable Insights and Recommendations: End goal is to Share Valuable insights and actionable information that can drive strategic decision-making and support the supermarkets goals for growth, efficiency, and customer stisfaction.
+3. Actionable Insights and Recommendations: End goal is to Share Valuable insights and actionable information that can drive strategic decision-making and support the supermarkets goals for growth, efficiency, and customer satisfaction.

    LEARNING :-
    Incorporated data analysis techniques, specializing in time series analysis, to deliver valuable insights, acuurate